 In the last post, we figured out which of your multiple catalogs you want to merge into your new Master Catalog.
-There’s a little more preparation work to do, which will help to avoid problems later, and then we can go ahead with the merge.
+We want a smooth merge of catalogs. so there’s a little more to do to prepare.
+Then we’ll be ready to go ahead with the merge.

 Stage 2 – Prepare Catalogs for a Clean Merge